 Who Can or Should Not Attend Future CTEC Workshops?

-COVID-19 can cause a variety of symptoms and it can take up to 14 days for symptoms to show after a person has been infected.
-It is possible that people could be contagious shortly before showing symptoms.
+COVID-19 can cause a variety of symptoms and it can take up to 14 days for symptoms of some variants to show after a person has been infected.
+It is possible that people could be contagious a few days before showing symptoms.
 Symptoms can range from mild illness to pneumonia-like symptoms.
 Affected people may experience:

 Please stay at home and do not attend if you are feeling unwell with any of the above symptoms.